vascarpenter/SQLbackup/README.md

 - Usage
   - `sqlbackup user/pass@tnsaddr [-d]`
     - `-d` drop table before create
-    - `--tablespace <name>` change default table space name (default: DATA, that is used in Autonomous Data Warehouse)
+    - `--tablespace <name>` change default table space name (default: DATA, that is used in Autonomous Data Warehouse) (This option is meaningless.)
   - write SQL dump for all table in database user

 - caution